Felix Baumgartner: Audi Motorsport

 In 2014, Baumgartner decided to join Audi Motorsport to drive an Audi R8 LMS for the 2014 24 Hours of Nürburgring after racing Volkswagen Polos in 2013.
 He underwent another intense physical and driver training session to prepare him for the race.
-He helped the team to a ninth place overall finish.
+He helped the team to a ninth-place overall finish.

 Personal life

 In October 2012, when Baumgartner was asked in an interview with the Austrian newspaper Kleine Zeitung whether a political career was an option for his future life, he stated that the "example of Arnold Schwarzenegger" showed that "you can't move anything in a democracy" and that he would opt for a "moderate dictatorship [...] led by experienced personalities coming from the private (sector of the) economy".
 He finally stated that he "didn't want to get involved in politics."

 On 6 November 2012, Baumgartner was convicted of battery and was fined €1500 after slapping the face of a Greek truck driver, following a petty argument between the two men.

 In January 2016, Baumgartner provoked a stir of critical news coverage in his home country after posting several critical remarks against refugees and recommending the Hungarian Prime Minister Viktor Orbán for the Nobel Peace Prize.
 Later on, Baumgartner endorsed the presidential candidate of the right-wing populist Freedom Party of Austria, Norbert Hofer.
 On 13 July 2016, Facebook deleted his fan page of 1.5 million fans.
 Baumgartner subsequently claimed that he must have become "too uncomfortable" for "political elites".

 After Austrian authorities refused to grant sports tax breaks to Baumgartner, he moved to Arbon, Switzerland, whereupon his house in Salzburg and his helicopter were seized.

 Baumgartner dated Playboy German playmate of the century Gitta Saxx.
 Later he was engaged to Nicole Öttl, a model and former beauty queen (Miss Lower Austria 2006).
-They broke up in 2013.
+They separated in 2013.

-Since 2014, he has been in a relationship with Romanian television presenter Mihaela Rădulescu.
+From 2014 until 2025, Baumgartner was in a relationship with Romanian television presenter Mihaela Rădulescu.

+Death

+On 17 July 2025, Baumgartner died at the age of 56 during a powered paragliding flight in Porto Sant'Elpidio, near the town of Fermo in Italy.
+He lost control of the craft and crashed into a wooden hut near a swimming pool of the Le Mimose Family Camping Village.
+One person was injured by debris from the impact.
+On 6 October 2025, the investigating attorney general released his final report, which revealed that the cause of the accident was human error, as the paraglider was in perfect condition and had no defects.
+The autopsy report of Baumgartner's body had already ruled out a heart attack as the cause of death.